SubhradeepSS/Death_Approximator/README.md

 # Number_Approximator

-## An app to help you guess the correct anumber
+## An app to help you guess the correct number

 ### a.
 Input
    * Number of allowed attempts (hidden)